csartoshi/bitcoin/README.md

 * The Dao of Capital: Austrian Investing in a Distorted World - by Mark Spitznagel

 ### 📃 Articles & Essays
+* Unchained Capital
+  * Gradually, Then Suddenly Series - by Parker Lewis (all)
+  * Bitcoin Astronomy Parts 1 to 3 - by Dhruv Bansal
+  * Bitcoin Data Science Series Parts 1 to 3 - by Dhruv Bansal
 * Robert Breedlove
   * Bitcoin and the Number Zero
   * Masters of Slaves and Money
   * Our Most Brilliant Idea
   * Bitcoin is Hope
   * Sovereignism - Parts 1 to 3
-* Gradually, Then Suddenly Series - by Parker Lewis (all)
-* The Greatest Game - by Jeff Booth
 * Nic Carter (selective works)
   * It's the Settlement Assurances, Stupid
   * Don't Fear the Reaper